Class of 2026 Coronado High School Scholarships Are Now Open

 “These scholarships reflect the bright future ahead for each recipient.
 We are thrilled to support their continued educational journey and celebrate their accomplishments,” said Carl Luna, President of the Friends of the Coronado Public Library.

-A special thank-you goes to Bette Sherman, whose continued generosity funded three scholarships this year, recognizing students in fine arts, COSA (Coronado School of the Arts), and general curriculum.
-Her commitment to supporting youth education remains an inspiration and has meaningfully expanded the impact of this year’s scholarship program.
+A special thank-you to Bette Sherman, whose continued generosity funded three scholarships in 2025, recognizing students in fine arts, COSA (Coronado School of the Arts), and general curriculum.
+Her commitment to supporting youth education remains an inspiration and has meaningfully expanded the impact of the 2025 year’s scholarship program.

-All recipients were honored at the 2025 Scholarship Awards Ceremony on Monday, June 9 at 6:00 PM in the Winn Room at the Coronado Public Library.
+The recipients were honored on Monday, June 9, 2025, in the Winn Room at the Coronado Public Library.
 Family, friends, and members of the community gathered to celebrate these deserving students.

 2024 HIGH SCHOOL SCHOLARSHIP RECIPIENTS